 Filling the spaces left behind by missing teeth has physical and emotional benefits:

-- Remaining teeth will be prevented from shifting and creating malocclusion or TMD
+- Prevents remaining teeth from shifting and creating malocclusion or a jaw disorder

 - The area will be less likely to develop periodontal disease